glymphie/kujira/README.md

 cp env.template .env
 ```

-And change the values inside `.env` as you see fit:
+Change the values inside `.env` as you see fit:

 ```
 DJANGO_SECRET_KEY='django_web_key'